-A Visionary Cause Leader (VCL) is a leader at a partner organization that is tackling Baltimore’s biggest challenges.
-A VCL can represent a nonprofit organization, for-profit social enterprise, government agency, or other impact-oriented initiative that hosts a Baltimore Corps Fellow for one year, with the option to hire long-term beyond the Fellowship.
+Baltimore Corps’ partner organizations are those tackling Baltimore’s biggest challenges.
+A partner organization can be a nonprofit organization, for-profit social enterprise, government agency, or other impact-oriented initiative that hosts a Public Ally for 10 months with the option to extend and/or a Fellow for one year, with the option to hire long-term.

-While applicants are considered on a case-by-case basis, each of our partners is intensely focused on generating social impact in Baltimore City, across all sectors and many focus areas.
-VCLs deploy Fellows in leadership roles that directly lead to building capacity: expanding existing programs; piloting new programs; or providing specialized support in areas such as communications and marketing, development, or data.
+While applicants are considered on a case-by-case basis, each of our partners is intensely focused on generating social impact in Baltimore City, across sectors and focus areas.
+Partner organizations deploy Allies or Fellows in capacity-building roles: expanding existing programs; piloting new programs; or providing specialized support.

 WHAT IS THE DIFFERENCE BETWEEN hosting A PUBLIC ALLY AND A BALTIMORE CORPS FELLOW?

 While Public Allies and Fellows, alike, are committed to Baltimore and our core values of increasing sector effectiveness and advancing equity and racial justice, each program has distinct characteristics and requirements.
 The following comparison highlights some of the unique qualities of each program:

 |Length||10-month placement, beginning October 15||12-month placement, beginning September 16|

 |Hours per week||32 hours on-site; 8 hours at Baltimore Corps site for training||Full-time on-site; cohort-based professional development generally outside of work hours|

 |Organization’s Cost||Stipend of $16,500 plus benefits and placement and program fees||Minimum salary of $35,000 plus benefits and participation fees|